 Reviewing the Best Small Colleges in the US with the Best Professors

-The third oldest college in Massachusetts is also home to some of the best professors in the United States.
-The academically rigorous private school, which is also a member of the prestigious Five Colleges consortium, offers more than 35 different majors.
-If Amherst’s Rate My Professor ratings are any indication, the college’s professors are especially strong in the mathematics department–not bad for a liberal arts school.
-But of course, a single department can’t launch a school to the coveted second best spot on U.S. News & World Report’s list of America’s best liberal arts colleges.
+The third-oldest college in Massachusetts is also home to some of the best professors in the United States.
+The academically rigorous private school, also a member of the prestigious Five Colleges consortium, offers more than 35 majors.
+If Amherst’s Rate My Professor ratings are any indication, the college’s professors in the mathematics department are among the best–not bad for a liberal arts school.
+But of course, a single department can’t launch a school to the coveted second-best spot on U.S. News & World Report’s list of America’s best liberal arts colleges.

 Providence, Rhode Island

-The seventh oldest college in the United States is also one of the 50 small colleges with the best professors.
-This world-class research facility employs an eight to one student-faculty ratio, a pretty impressive ratio considering Brown practices its “new curriculum” in which students are encouraged to manufacture their own courses of study.
-According to Rate My Professor, professors of languages, classics, and biology are the most popular, though we’re guessing anyone teaching at Brown is an exceptional educator.
+The seventh-oldest college in the United States is also one of the 50 small colleges with the best professors.
+This world-class research facility employs an eight-to-one student-faculty ratio, a pretty impressive ratio considering Brown practices its “new curriculum” in which students are encouraged to manufacture their courses of study.
+According to Rate My Professor, languages, classics, and biology professors are the most popular, though we’re guessing anyone teaching at Brown is an exceptional educator.
 Past and current faculty include six Nobel Laureates, Pulitzer-prize winning historian Gordon S. Wood, former Italian Prime Minister Romano Prodi, former Brazilian president Fernando Cardoso, former Chilean president Ricardo Lagos, and novelist Chinua Achebe, to name but a few.

 Bryn Mawr College

 Bryn Mawr, Pennsylvania